R-js/blasjs/README.md

     * chpr/zhpr
     * chpr2/zhpr2

-# Language differences between FORTRAN/BLAS and Javascript/blasjs.
+# language differences between FORTRAN BLAS.

 FORTRAN language can instrinsicly work with non-zero based multidimensional arrays and complex numbers.
 Below are some examples from FORTRAN that have no Javascript counterpart.
 The reference implementation of BLAS functions expect inputs of these types.